ThamaliNirmala/Golden-Reel/README.md

 ### Environment Variables

-If your app uses environment variables, create a `.env.local` file in the root:
+create a `.env.local` file in the root:

 ```env
 # .env.local